LongNguyenThanhLe/Collaborative_Blocky/buildSteps.md

 - Enhanced the auth flows with Clerk's official components
 - Fixed client-side rendering issues with Blockly workspace in production
 - Improved error handling and null checks in collaboration code
+- Added debugging information and explicit dimensions for visibility
+- Enhanced workspace rendering in production environments
 - Ready for initial user testing with real authentication